Stop laughing. Yes, I am going to talk about high heel pain today.

 Rick Kaselj, MS

 P.S. – I don’t want to say this is the end of high heels.
 I marked another 11 articles on high heels.
 I will hold off for a few weeks before I get to them.
-At a quick glance, there is some interesting stuff in them.
+At a glance, there is some interesting stuff in them.
 Now that is it, later.

-If you need an exercise program to help you with your foot pain or plantar fasciitis, then check out Plantar Fasciitis Relief in 7 Days out by clicking here.
+If you need an exercise program to help you with your foot pain or plantar fasciitis, check out Plantar Fasciitis Relief in 7 Days out by clicking here.